Doing everything in love, go and do likewise!

 Where there are extenuating circumstances for an application being received after the last date for applications, and it is before the governors have established their list of pupils to be admitted, then it will be considered alongside all the others.

-Otherwise, applications which are received after the last date will be considered after all the others, and placed on the waiting list in order according to the criteria.
+Otherwise, applications that are received after the last date will be considered after all the others, and placed on the waiting list in order according to the criteria.

 Address of pupil